mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/check/cluster/fips/index.md

 ```
   -h, --help                         help for fips
       --kubeconfig string            Path to the kubeconfig file for the fips cluster.
 If unspecified, default discovery rules apply.
-  -n, --namespace string             If present, the namespace scope for this CLI request.
+  -n, --namespace string             If present, the namespace scope for this CLI request. (default "default")
       --output-configmap string      ConfigMap with fips signature data to verify. [required]
       --signature-configmap string   ConfigMap with fips signature data to verify. [required]
       --signature-file string        File containing fips signature data.
       --timeout duration             The length of time to wait before giving up.
-Zero means wait forever.
+Zero means wait forever. (default 20m0s)
 ```

 ### Options inherited from parent commands